-The 2018 National Budget Law (the "2018 Budget") includes further commitments to those set forth in the 2017 National Budget Law (the "2017 Budget") to decrease the fiscal deficit.
-The 2018 Budget contemplates a primary surplus for the Central Government of 1.2% of GDP and an overall deficit for the Central Government of 2.2% of GDP in 2018, with an 8.1% increase in tax collection (0.6% of GDP).
-In addition, the 2018 Budget increases allocations to education, public health and public safety, and social programs.
+The 2017 National Budget Law (the "2017 Budget") includes further commitments to those set forth in the 2016 National Budget Law (the "2016 Budget") to decrease the fiscal deficit.
+In particular, it contemplates additional reductions on primary expenditures that are expected to result in a primary surplus for the Central Government of 0.8% of GDP and an overall deficit for the Central Government of 2.3% of GDP in 2017, with a 9.3% increase in tax collection (1.2% of GDP).
+In addition, the 2017 Budget increases allocations to education, public health and public safety, and social programs.

-During 2017, the Central Government aimed to increase tax collections by implementing administrative measures designed to reduce tax evasion and avoidance as set forth in the 2012 Tax Reform (as defined in "Public Sector Finances-Tax Regime").
+During 2017, the Central Government aims to increase tax collection by implementing administrative measures designed to reduce tax evasion and avoidance as set forth in the 2012 Tax Reform.
 In November 2016, the Government established a reimbursement mechanism for the excise tax on fuel and petroleum products used by electric generation companies and isolated systems.
-Additionally, as a temporary measure, the 2017 Budget established the advance payment of 50.0% of the Value Added Tax ("VAT") on raw materials, industrial machinery and capital goods subject to tariffs as well as on other capital goods regardless if they were subject to a zero percent tariff rate, which advance payment was collected by the Customs Agency.
+Additionally, as a temporary measure, the 2017 Budget establishes the advance payment of 50.0% of the VAT on raw materials, industrial machinery and capital goods subject to tariffs as well as on other capital goods regardless if they are subject to a zero percent tariff rate, which advance payment will be collected by the Customs Agency.